 The Great Tribulation and the Wrath of God, represent two unique events, with very different end results.
-All peoples who are alive on planet earth during the final three and a half years, of this current age, will experience the Great Tribulation.
-The Wrath of God however, is the judgment that separates the ungodly for eternity.
+All who are alive on planet earth during the final three and a half years of this current age will experience the Great Tribulation.
+The Wrath of God, however, is the judgment that separates the ungodly for eternity.

 Rev 6:16 And said to the mountains and rocks, Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb:

-The people alive on earth will know the difference between the Great Tribulation and the Wrath of God.
+The people alive on planet earth will come to know the difference between the Great Tribulation and the Wrath of God.
 The two witnesses will testify to the reality of the Wrath of God, that will come upon all of the ungodly (1 Peter 4:18; 2 Peter 2:5; 3:7).

-The Great Tribulation is not the Wrath of God, but it does represent the wrath of Satan on earth during the great tribulation period.
+The Great Tribulation is not the Wrath of God, but it does represent the wrath of Satan unleashed during the great tribulation period.
 The Wrath of the God is eternal damnation.

 Dan 9:27 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.

-Christ was the one who caused the sacrifices and the oblations to cease, as he was the final sacrifice.
-Jesus also brought a New Covenant, that would replace the old one that Israel after the flesh disregarded, and were disinherited for.
-Judah after the flesh, rejected Christ and obviously had no regard for the New Covenant, or New Testament Law.
-They too disregarded the old contract, or Old Testament Law, that through Christ, would become null and void (Heb 8:6-13; Jer 3:8; Jer 31:31-33).
+Christ was the one who caused the sacrifices to cease, as he was the final sacrifice.
+Jesus also brought a New Covenant, that would replace the first one that Israel after the flesh disregarded, and were disinherited for.
+Judah after the flesh also rejected Christ and obviously had no regard for His New Covenant Law.
+They too disregarded the Old Testament Law, that after Christ’s resurrection, would become null and void (Heb 8:6-13; Jer 3:8; Jer 31:31-33).

 Heb 10:28-29 He that despised Moses’ law died without mercy under two or three witnesses: Of how much sorer punishment, suppose ye, shall he be thought worthy, who hath trodden under foot the Son of God, and hath counted the blood of the covenant, wherewith he was sanctified, an unholy thing, and hath done despite unto the Spirit of grace?

-Israel and indeed Judah after the spirit, (representing all believers in Christ) would accept the covenant of Christ unto life.
+Israel and indeed Judah after the spirit, (representing all believers in Christ) would accept the New Covenant of Christ unto life.
 This new contract would be written in the hearts and minds of a people that would faithfully follow the Lord Jesus Christ and inherit the restored Jerusalem at His second coming.
-This people would be the branch of His planting, that would bear good fruit (Isa 60:21; 65:9; Math 25:34).
+These people would be the branch of His planting, that would bear good fruit (Isa 60:21; 65:9; Math 25:34).

 The Wrath Of God is for those who have rejected Christ